 Currently, Noorda-COM is ineligible to participate in federally sponsored student loan programs.
 Federal regulations require new schools to have full accreditation prior to being eligible to apply to participate in Title IV federal funding programs (e.g., Federal Unsubsidized Stafford and Federal Graduate PLUS Loans).
 Upon the graduation of our inaugural class in 2025, we will be eligible to submit our application, known as the Program Participation Agreement (PPA), to participate in Title IV financial aid programs.
-Approval of the application by the U.S. Department of Education may take 6-12 months or longer.
-We cautiously anticipate that we will begin offering a federal student loan option midway through our 2025-26 academic year.
-Once approval has been granted, Noorda-COM will begin to offer Federal Student Aid to student who are currently enrolled and to students enrolled thereafter.
+Approval of the application by the U.S. Department of Education may take 6-12months or longer.
+We cautiously anticipate that we will begin offering a federal student loan option midway through our 2025-26 academic year or the beginning of the 2026-27 academic year.
+Once approval has been granted, Noorda-COM will begin to offer Federal Student Aid to studentswho are currently enrolled and to students enrolled thereafter.